 However, the app isn’t issue-free.
 For example, the kill switch on macOS could work better.
 When you wake the system from a sleep state, the client successfully establishes a VPN connection, but there’s still no Internet access.

-CyberGhost’s experience on Linux feels like walking barefoot through a pile of burning Legos.
-Everything from the setup to use is done in such a way that is either inconvenient, strange, or doesn’t work.
+CyberGhost’s experience on Linux isn’t as good as it could be.
+Everything from the setup to use is done in such a way that is either inconvenient or even counterproductive.